dougeby/IntuneDocs/intune/conditional-access-intune-reassign.md

 2. Choose **Policy** from the left menu.

-3. Choose **Conditional access**, then select the **Microsoft cloud service** you created a conditional access policy for.
+3. Choose **Conditional access**, then select the Microsoft cloud service (Exchange Online, SharePoint Online, etc.) you created a conditional access policy for.

 4. Take notes of your conditional access settings and use these notes as reference to create the same conditional access policies in the new Azure portal.

-### Intune app-based conditional access in Intune App Protection
+### Intune app-based conditional access in Intune App Protection blade

 The **Intune App Protection** blade in the new Azure portal enables admins to set app-based conditional rules so that only apps that support the Intune app protection policies are allowed access to corporate resources.
 You can choose to overlap these app-based conditional access policies using device-based conditional access policies.
 Depending on whether you want to combine the device-based and app-based conditional policies (logical AND) or provide an option (logical OR).
-Here's how you need to set the conditional access policies in the new Azure portal:
+See below the use case scenarios to understand how you need to set the conditional access policies in the new Azure portal:
 #### Use case scenario 1

 If using the **Azure AD conditional access blade** and the **Intune App Protection blade** in the **new Azure portal**, you need to configure your conditional access setting to use the following settings: